soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 When failsafe set mode is entered the LED is turned on and stays on until the failsafe set mode is exited.
 Only the values from the first packet received in failsafe set mode are saved (this is to avoid accidentally using up all of the EEPROMs limited number of write operations)

-Values for all channels can be se except for the throttle channel.
+Values for all channels can be set except for the throttle channel.
 The fail safe for throttle is always the minimum throttle.

 ## Packet Format